Chuck Schuldiner: Legacy

-Personal life
+Personal life and views

 Schuldiner's father is Jewish, and his mother is a Christian.
 According to his mother, as parents, they exposed him to the cultural traditions of both religious backgrounds, and he and his brother "ended up being the best of both".
+On the topic of the afterlife, heaven and hell, he stated the belief that everyday life on earth was hell in itself, arguing that humans were figuratively the real "demons", rather than literal evil supernatural beings "flying around with horns."

 Schuldiner was openly against hard drugs; he is quoted as saying, "I've tripped several times.
 That's all because I don't like the hard drugs.
 And my only drugs are alcohol and grass."

 Despite the grim nature of his band, Schuldiner has been quoted as saying he's "a lover of life ... friendship, and animals" and that "I would like to live forever if it were possible".